-I called this journal, The Literary Nest because I intended it to be a lasting resource of exceptional literary works on the web, but I didn’t specify what “literary” means to this publication.
+I named this journal, The Literary Nest because I intended it to be a lasting resource of exceptional literary works on the web, but I didn’t specify what “literary” means to this publication.
 Like any other fledgling magazine, we have had some growing pains.
 Lack of human resources was hampering the editorial process because I was also handling the website and marketing.
 This post is an effort to remedy that lack of foresight.

 We want stories that stir the innermost core, characters that we can feel a kinship with, someone we can root for.
 We want those characters to move through time and space to create some ripples in their world and emerge somewhat shaken up but somehow also illuminated by the experience.

 What, it is cryptic, you say?
 Yes, it is.
 Trying to define art or explain humor is futile.
 Yet, there are multitudes of articles, classes, and workshops which are trying to do precisely that.
 I believe that you cannot teach creativity, you can only inspire it.
 Neither I nor any other editor can write comprehensive guidelines for good fiction.

 There are, however a few things that can make your story better.